-AgeStructure is a computer program, written by Jinliang Wang, for estimating the generation interval, effective size, variances and covariance's of lifetime number of offspring of an age structured population with overlapping generations.
+AgeStructure is a computer program for estimating the generation interval, effective size, variances and covariance's of lifetime number of offspring of an age structured population with overlapping generations.

 The likelihood method implemented in AgeStructure assumes that a single sample of individuals is taken at random (with respect to kinship) from an age-structured population, and each sampled individual is sexed, aged and genotyped at a number of marker loci.
 The sex, age and multilocus genotype information is then used to make parentage assignments among sampled individuals, and the parentage assignments together with other information of the sample are utilized in a likelihood framework to infer the generation interval, effective size and other important parameters (such as the variances and covariances of lifetime number of offspring) of the age-structured population.